PierreTvt/sandbox2d/README.md

 it's done !

 upgrade possible:
-Water dynamic: water may take some times to flatten Cell on the extremity does not work properly (to avoid out of range error) --> not a good way to do it add velocity to cell ? in order to allow explosions add pressure to liquide cell ? that may allow interesting simulation, but may take a lot of computational power
+Water dynamic: water may take some times to flatten.
+Cell on the extremity does not work properly (to avoid out of range error) --> not a good way to do it. add velocity to cell ? in order to allow explosions. add pressure to liquide cell ? that may allow interesting simulatio.n, but may take a lot of computational power.